tiny-dancer/notes/runiac_origin_story.md.1.md

 ## Overall Impact

 We hypothesized this productivity boost would translate to accomplishing road map items faster.
 Interestingly, the rate of features being completed remained the same.
-We instead saw a 220% boost in delivered quality and system reliability.
+We instead saw a 220% boost in overall quality and system reliability.
 This was an interesting observance that is likely an excellent example of a psychological phenomenon, if you know what that it would be please add a comment below!

 The end result: the successful creation and sustainable adoption of a world-class global cloud platform across 3 major clouds for a fortunate 6 health care company with 5 engineers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5Mjc4NDI0MiwtNzcwNDk5NTAwLC0xOT
+eyJoaXN0b3J5IjpbLTE4MzQ2ODcxNTksLTc3MDQ5OTUwMCwtMT
-AzNjE5Nzc0LDQ0OTk3MTk1NSwtMTkzNzQ4MTAyMCwtMTk3MjYy
+kwMzYxOTc3NCw0NDk5NzE5NTUsLTE5Mzc0ODEwMjAsLTE5NzI2
-MzEwNSwtMTc0ODM3NzEzOCwtODYzNDgxMDA3LDQ4MzI5MDY0MC
+MjMxMDUsLTE3NDgzNzcxMzgsLTg2MzQ4MTAwNyw0ODMyOTA2ND
-w2NzY3OTEzNTMsNzMyODA5ODQyLC03Nzc3MDMyMDksLTE4MDE3
+AsNjc2NzkxMzUzLDczMjgwOTg0MiwtNzc3NzAzMjA5LC0xODAx
-NTMwMDMsLTk5OTUxMTY3OF19
+NzUzMDAzLC05OTk1MTE2NzhdfQ==
 -->